finos/technical-oversight-committee/Readme.md

  - 20 April 2022 - FINOS Governing Board approved the formation of a TSC on a trial basis (circa 6 months)
  - 21 April 2022 - call for TSC nominations from the Governing Board, deadline 29 April
  - 4 May 2022 - TSC announced at [FINOS All Community Call](https://github.com/finos/community/issues/183)

+Since then, the group has been meeting on a regular basis, with the topics discussed, and decisions we have made, recorded in our [meeting minutes](https://github.com/finos/technical-steering-committee/tree/master/meetings)

 ## TSC initial focus